 So here’s your Monday Morning Muffin.
-No grains, no dairy, no refined sugar.
+No grains, no refined sugar.
 Just a yummy muffin made with bananas, almond butter, dates and cocoa and topped off with walnuts and chocolate chips.

 These Chunky Monkey muffins are simply more fun than a barrel of . . . never mind.